 To put it simply, Invisalign is the clear way to straighten teeth without having to wear traditional metal braces.
 The treatment requires patients to wear a set of clear aligners that are both removable and virtually invisible.

-The aligners must be changed every two weeks throughout the treatment process.
+The aligners must be changed every 7-10 days throughout the treatment process.

 For more info on the process, see here.